Stress and Nerves

 - Tyrosine – Is an amino acid that supports the brain’s manufacture of the neurotransmitters, Dopamine, Adrenalin and Noradrenalin.
 These neurotransmitters are involved in memory, concentration, motivation, satisfaction and a happy, stable mood.
 Tyrosine can assist memory and metal performance during stressful conditions.

-- Magnesium – Magnesium is vital in the production of energy through the Krebs cycle, making it useful in low energy states such as weakness, fatigue, depression or apathy.
-It also assists in the reduction of nervous tension, anxiety, stress and sleeplessness.
+- Magnesium – Magnesium is vital in the production of energy through the Krebs cycle, making it useful in low energy states such as fatigue, low mood or apathy.
+It also assists in the reduction of nervous tension, stress and sleeplessness.

 - Chamomile – Helps to reduce the effects of mild anxiety and nervous tension.

 - B group vitamins – The brain has a high requirement for B vitamins and is unable to manufacture adequate amounts of the neurotransmitters serotonin and dopamine without them.
 These neurotransmitters control mental energy, concentration, memory and sleep patterns.
-Deficiencies of the B group vitamins can lead to depressive symptoms.
+Deficiencies of the B group vitamins can lead to low mood.

 - L-Tryptophan – This is an essential amino acid, meaning it must be obtained from the diet.
-L-Tryptophan is converted into the neurotransmitter serotonin in the nervous system, and a deficiency can result in depression, anxiety and insomnia.
+L-Tryptophan is converted into the neurotransmitter serotonin in the nervous system, and a deficiency can result in low mood, tension and poor sleep.

 Why can’t I cope when everyone else seems to?